apache/celeborn/docs/developers/master.md

 ids.
 Upon receiving heartbeat from `Worker`, `Master` compares local shuffle ids with `Worker`'s, and tells the `Worker` to clean up the unknown shuffles.

-Heartbeat for `LifecycleManager` also carries total file count and bytes written by the app, so `Master` can calculate estimated file size by `Sum(bytes) / Sum(files)`.
+Heartbeat for `LifecycleManager` also carries total file count and bytes written by the app. `Master` calculates estimated file size by `Sum(bytes) / Sum(files)` every 10 minutes using the newest metrics.
+To resist from impact of small files, only files larger than threshold (defaults to 8MiB) will be considered.

 ## High Availability
 Celeborn achieves `Master` HA through Raft.